 The DNP program’s additional academic and clinical hours beyond a master’s-level degree gives you a solid foundation to become a leader in the nursing profession.
 You will work with faculty who are nationally recognized for their research, and also with agencies around the Puget Sound region to gain hundreds of hours of hands-on clinical experience.

 By combining advanced practice nursing skills and knowledge of how to evaluate evidence-based research, you are empowered to become a more efficient and effective practitioner.

 The graduation rate for students who matriculated in 2010 (full-time and part time) was 93%.

 Upon completion of the Nurse-Midwifery DNP program, students are eligible to sit for the certification exam offered by American Midwifery Certification Board (AMCB).
-First-time pass rate for the years 2010-2013 was 93% and second-time pass rate was 100%.
+First-time pass rate for the years 2014 to 2016 was 94 percent for DNP and Graduate Certificate students.

 The University of Washington Doctor of Nursing Practice program is fully accredited by the Commission on Collegiate Nursing Education (CCNE) through 2024.

 The University of Washington nurse-midwifery DNP and post-graduate certificate programs at are fully accredited by the Accreditation Commission for Midwifery Education (ACME), 8403 Colesville Road, Suite 1550, Silver Spring, MD 20910-6374.
 For information about accreditation, contact ACME directly at 240.485.1802, firstname.lastname@example.org or midwife.org/acme.